 Marrok had warned him already, remarking that the boy’s hostility was evolving at an alarming rate.
 He had shown up this morning, matching the other young ones glare for glare.
 Marrok was certain the boy was there for some mischief.

-And yet, when the Count watched the young man interact with the woman.
-Her kind face spoke loudly on the boy’s behalf.
+However, when the Count watched the young man interact with the woman, her kind face spoke loudly on the boy’s behalf.
 He did not believe such a gentle soul could love a monster.

 He was still trying to sort out what they reminded him of, who they reminded him of when Lambegus greeted him.